xjtucoderesearch/dataset_typehintpractice/readme.md

-This repository illustrate the data used for the study.
+This repository illustrates the data used for the study.
 # Study Setup
 The **Study Setup** folder contains the study setup data and its intermediate results.